 Who Can Vote in the Election?

-Ballots may be requested in person at the District office (8AM to 4:30PM Mon-Fri).
+Ballots may be picked up in person at the KCCD office (2211 W Dolarway Road)

 The Washington State Conservation Commission has adopted election rules in the Washington Administrative Code (WAC) Chapter 135-110.
 To assist conservation districts and the public with the election of conservation district board members, the Conservation Commission established a rule, a manual, and standard forms for conservation districts to use in their elections.